nbdc-datahub/hbcd-docs/docs/instruments/agevariables.md

 ## Basic Demographics

-Variables within the <a href="../#demo" target="_blank">Demographics domain</a> follow a separate set of rules for fields reporting age.
-Unlike tabulated instrument data, Visit Information (`par_visit_data`) does not contain age variables.
-The <a href="../demo/basicdemo/" target="_blank">Basic Demographics</a> dataset (`sed_basic_demographics`), derived from multiple sources and instruments, provides **global, single-point variables** that do not vary over time (for example, gestational age at delivery).
-Fields reporting age are provided, but the rules for how they are computed differ from what is described above (i.e. quantification of years and LMP).
+Datasets within the <a href="../#demo" target="_blank">Demographics <i style="font-size: 0.8em;" class="fa-solid fa-arrow-up-right-from-square"></i></a> domain, including Basic Demographics (`sed_basic_demographics`) and Visit Information (`par_visit_data`), combine information from multiple sources, including administrative data and study instruments. <a href="../demo/basicdemo/" target="_blank">Basic Demographics</a> (which provides global, single-point variables that do not vary over time, such as participant race/ethnicity) includes a distinct set of age variables that follow slightly different logic than those used in standard instrument datasets described above (e.g., how years and LMP-based ages are calculated).
+Visit Information does not include age variables.

 <i>From <a href="../demo/basicdemo/#age-sex-other-variables" target="_blank">Basic Demographics – Age, Sex, & Other Variables</a>:</i>
 <table class="compact-table-no-vertical-lines" style="width: 100%; table-layout: fixed; font-size: 15px; border: 2px solid #0086a0ff; border-radius: 8px; border-collapse: collapse;">